theyashwanthsai/Learning-Intelligence/README.md

 - [ ] **2018** – AlphaZero (Mini) ([Paper](https://arxiv.org/abs/1712.01815))

 ---
+If you follow this, you’ll be dangerously good at PyTorch in ~4–6 months and you’ll also be fluent in reading & implementing papers, which is a big research skill.

 ## 🛠 How I Work on Each Paper
 1. Read abstract & intro.